dakk/bitcoinml/README.md

 - Tx (In, Out, Witness)
 - Varint (CompactSize)

+### Segwit
+The library is now (0.3.0) fully compatible with segwit transactions.
+The parser automatically recognize segwit transaction, but for those who want to avoid this behaviour, there are *_legacy functions with disabled segwit.

+### Sexp serialization
 For every type of the library, bitcoinml also offers sexp to_string readable serialization:

 ```sexp